 Stroke is a condition where the brain doesn’t get enough or adequate supply of blood due to clots.
 As a result, the brain cells start to starve of oxygen and die.
 During a stroke, the most important aspect is time.
-This is because, sooner doctors administer treatment, higher the chances of a full recovery.
+This is because, the sooner the doctors administer treatment, the higher the chances of a full recovery.

 When precious minutes are wasted, the cells of the brain die, resulting in impairment of body movement and coordination.
 Stroke symptoms are rather unusual and very sudden.
 The best way to diagnose if a person is having a stroke is to perform the following tests: